Close

 1. Carnival in Venice

-Italy has many Carnival traditions, and one of the most famous and spectacular is undoubtedly the Venice Carnival.
-This year’s festivities take place from February 8 – 25, during which the city of Doge’s Palace is animated by costumes and events.
-The festivities begin with an evocative water show in the Cannaregio canal.
-Among the other events, the Sfilata delle Colombine takes place the next day.
+Italy has many Carnivals to choose from but the most famous and spectacular is undoubtedly the one in Venice.
+Every year for a week in February, the city of Doge’s Palace comes to life with costumes and events.
+The festivities begin with a spectacular water show in the Cannaregio canal.
+The Sfilata delle Colombine takes place the next day.
 This historic women’s gondola regatta departs from the Bridge of the Three Arches (Ponte dei Tre Archi) and finishes at the Ponte delle Guglie.
-The party continues with a competition for the most beautiful Carnival mask and the famous Flight of the Angel.
+The celebrations continue with a competition for the most beautiful Carnival mask and the famous Flight of the Angel.

 2. Carnival in Viareggio (Tuscany)

-Since 1823, Viareggio has been the location of carnival’s most brazen celebrations, featuring wood-and-papier-mâché floats representing politicians and prominent figures.
-It started when the high-society boys of the Corso Mascherato decided to organize their own carnival parade.
-The 1930s brought the Burlamacco, the mask symbolizing the Carnival of Viareggio – similar to the Commedia dell’arte masks, but designed with a futuristic style based on the hues of the city’s beach umbrellas.
+Since 1823, Viareggio has been the location of Carnival’s most brazen celebrations, featuring wood-and-papier-mâché floats representing politicians and prominent figures.
+It started when the high-society young men of the Corso Mascherato decided to organize their own Carnival parade.
+In the 1930s the Burlamacco was introduced as the official mask and symbol of the Carnival of Viareggio.
+Similar to the commedia dell’arte masks, it was designed with a futuristic style based on the hues of the city’s beach umbrellas.

 View this post on Instagram